livnatje/ImmuneResistance/README.md

 It will then compute the overall expression of each cell subtype signature across the cells, and plot the results on a two dimentional embedding (t-Distributed Stochastic Neighbor Embedding (t-SNE)).
 The resulting figures will be found in  ```Output/Figures/Fig1D_tSNE.nonmal.pdf``` and ```Output/Figures/FigS1FG_tSNE.nonmal.pdf```(reproducing **Figures 1D** and **S1F-G** from Jerby-Arnon et al. 2018).

 ![tSNE_nonmal_small](/Images/tSNE_nonmal_small.png)

+Interactive tSNE plots of the clinical and experimental single cell data are provided in the [Single Cell Portal](https://portals.broadinstitute.org/single_cell/study/melanoma-immunotherapy-resistance).